September 8, 2024

 October 9, 2023

-We’re excited to share our latest publication: Strain belonging to an emerging, virulent sublineage of ST131 Escherichia coli isolated in fresh spinach, suggesting that ST131 may be transmissible through agricultural products
+We’re excited to share our latest publication: Strain belonging to an emerging, virulent sublineage of ST131 Echerichia coli isolated in fresh spinach, suggesting that ST131 may be transmissible through agricultural products

 September 27, 2023